rjdabbar/simterest/README.md

 # Simterest -- simulate your interests!

+Mimimum Project:

+Create accounts
+Create sessions
+Pick topics to follow
+Create boards
+Create pins
+View boards and their pins
+Follow Boards, Users, Topics
+Search for topics/tags
+View a feed of followed items
+Create comments on pins

+(i have wireframes in my notebook)

 ## Day 1: Users/Session control, Board Creation
   users can sign up and in, see their profile page, and create boards